- National Weather Service:

 - Tehama County Sheriff’s Office: 530-529-7900 (24/7); Press 1

 - In the case of an emergency: 9-1-1

-- For flood relief, call American Red Cross: 855-891-7325.
-Provides immediate emergency response services such as shelter, food, clothing, and supplies to those affected by local disasters such as floods.
+- If your home becomes uninhabitable due to weather conditions, call American Red Cross: 844-236-0153.
+Provides immediate emergency response services such as shelter, food, clothing, and supplies to those affected by local disasters.
 Also provides information about how to file claims for loss and damage reimbursement, and information about rebuilding assistance.